CaptainSpof/click-count/infra/README.md

 # Stacks

 This project is separated in three stacks
-- `tf-shared` - The stack responsible to create everything shared between the stacks, main iam roles and security groups
+- `tf-shared` - The stack responsible for creating everything shared between the stacks, mainly IAM roles and security groups
-- `tf-db` - The stack responsible to create everything related to databases (i.e Elasticache redis)
+- `tf-db` - The stack responsible for creating everything related to databases (i.e Elasticache redis)
-- `tf-app` - The stack responsible to create everything related to the applications (i.e elastic Beanstalk)
+- `tf-app` - The stack responsible for creating everything related to the applications (i.e elastic Beanstalk)

 # Workspaces

-This project uses terraform's workspaces to deploy to separate environments, namely `shared`, `staging` and `production`.
+This project uses terraform's workspaces to deploy to separate environments, namely `staging` and `production`.

+A `shared` workspace also exists (only for the `tf-shared`) to holds shared resources between the environments.

 # Terraform States

 Terraform states are saved using the s3 backend.
-A single bucket with all three stacks separated by environment hold the infrastructure states.
+A single bucket with all three stacks separated by environment holds the infrastructure states.

 # How to deploy ?